Justin Wilson (racing driver)

 Wilson began karting at the age of eight and achieved consistent results, before progressing to car racing in the Formula Vauxhall Championship.
 He won the FPA title and earned a fully funded seat in IF3000, becoming the first British driver to win the series championship in 2001.
 He moved to the 2002 World Series by Nissan for the Racing Engineering team and finished fourth.
 Through an investment scheme where the public could purchase shares in Wilson, he drove for the Minardi and Jaguar teams in the 2003 F1 season.

-He drove for the Conquest Racing and RuSPORT teams in the CCWS from 2004 to 2007, winning four races and finishing runner-up in the 2006 and 2007 drivers' championships.
+Wilson drove for the Conquest Racing and RuSPORT teams in the CCWS from 2004 to 2007, winning four races and finishing runner-up in the 2006 and 2007 drivers' championships.
 Wilson went to Newman/Haas/Lanigan Racing for the 2008 IndyCar Series, winning the Detroit Indy Grand Prix.
 A move to the low-budget Dale Coyne Racing (DCR) team for 2009 resulted in the team's first open-wheel victory at the Grand Prix at the Glen.
 Wilson moved to the Dreyer & Reinbold Racing squad from 2010 and 2011 but did not win a race.
 He returned to DCR for 2012 to 2014, winning the 2012 Firestone 550 and finishing sixth in the 2013 drivers' championship.

 Late in the 2015 season, in the ABC Supply 500 at Pocono Raceway, Wilson died after debris from a crashed car struck his helmet.
 He was the first driver to die from injuries sustained in an IndyCar race since Dan Wheldon in 2011.
-As of 2024, it is also the most recent fatal accident to have occurred in IndyCar.
+As of 2026, it is also the most recent fatal accident to have occurred in IndyCar.
 His organs were donated to save the lives of five people.
 A hairpin corner at Snetterton Circuit was renamed after him and a memorial fund was established to support his children.

 Early and personal life

 Wilson was born in Moorgate, a suburb of Rotherham, South Yorkshire, on 31 July 1978 to Keith and Lynne Wilson.
 His father owns a solvents company, a petrol station, and raced Formula Ford cars from the 1960s until a major accident at Oulton Park in 1975 ended his career.
 Wilson's younger brother, Stefan, is also a racing driver.
 He grew up in Woodall, South Yorkshire.
 From 1989 to the completion of General Certificate of Secondary Education (GCSE) examinations in July 1994, Wilson was educated at Sheffield's private Birkdale School.

-At the age of eleven, he was tested for dyslexia, a learning disability that affects how a person reads and writes words; the test was negative.
+At the age of eleven, Wilson was tested for dyslexia, a learning disability that affects how a person reads and writes words; the test was negative.
 Wilson's mother took him to a clinic for a second test two years later and he was formally diagnosed with the condition at the age of thirteen.
 He struggled at school with the disability and received additional tutoring; Wilson's peers perceived him as inept and unintelligent.
 He married his partner Julia in 2006 and they have two children, Jane and Jessica.
 Wilson was the official ambassador for the International Dyslexia Association, and Teen Cancer America.